The Origins of the Direct Assistance Fund

 Our goal is to collect $5000 a month to be distributed by BIWoC organizers to Black and Brown and Indigenous moms in our communities in the form of small-dollar grants (under $500 each for emergencies/necessities) who need a little help to bridge the gaps income inequality and generational wealth have created.

-We currently have 60 monthly sustainers and continue to grow.
-Our immediate goal is to increase that to 100.
+We reached our first goal of 100 monthly sustainers at the end of February.
+Our next benchmark is to increase by 250 more sustainers to ensure we have $5000 in monthly giving.
 Have you signed up?
 Invite your family and friends to join the reparations movement to #UpliftBlackNBrownMoms through #directgiving with the #directassistancefund today!

 We believe that reparations from white people to BIPOC (Black and Indigenous people of color) are a powerful way to begin to address and heal racial oppression.
 Reparations can take many forms, but the focus of the Direct Assistance Fund will be on raising money to provide immediate assistance to non-men of color facing emergency situations that arise from surviving white supremacy.